bernasiakk/bernasiakk/README.md

 ## Hi there 👋

-👋 Hi, I’m Szymon, a passionate data enthusiast on a journey to become a Data Engineer.
+👋 Hi, I’m Szymon, a passionate data enthusiast on a journey to becoming a Data Engineer.

 📚 Currently diving deep into cloud data platforms, ETL pipelines, and all things big data.
 Check out my **pinned** projects below.